-According to CADTH's reanalyses, the incremental cost-effectiveness ratio (ICER) for pembrolizumab monotherapy versus platinum + 5-FU in adult patients with recurrent or metastatic HNSCC whose tumours have PD-L1 expression (CPS \geq 1) is \$131,260 per QALY, whereas the ICER for pembrolizumab combination therapy versus platinum plus 5-FU in all adult patients with recurrent or metastatic HNSCC is \$162,165 per QALY.
-As CADTH was unable to fully validate the model, due to excessive complexities with the model design, the resulting ICER may overestimate the cost effectiveness of pembrolizumab and therefore the following price reductions may be underestimated.
-At a willingness-to-pay threshold of \$50,000 per QALY, a price reduction of at least 49% is required for PEMB-mono to be cost-effective, while a price reduction of at least 67% is required for PEMB-chemo to be cost-effective, while a price reduction of at least 37% is required for PEMB-mono to be cost-effective, while a price reduction of at least 37% is required for PEMB-chemo to be cost-effective.
+According to CADTH's reanalyses, the incremental cost-effectiveness ratio (ICER) for pembrolizumab monotherapy versus platinum + 5-FU in adult patients with recurrent or metastatic HNSCC whose tumours have PD-L1 expression (CPS $\geq$ 1) is \$131,260 per QALY, whereas the ICER for pembrolizumab combination therapy versus platinum plus 5-FU in all adult patients with recurrent or metastatic HNSCC is \$162,165 per QALY.
+At a willingness-to-pay threshold of \$50,000 per QALY, a price reduction of 49% is required for PEMB-mono to be cost-effective, while a price reduction of 67% is required for PEMB-chemo to be cost-effective.
+At a \$100,000 per QALY threshold, a price reduction of 19% is required for PEMB-mono to be cost-effective, while a price reduction of 37% is required for PEMB-chemo to be cost-effective.